Rates: $15 — $35 Taxes and fees are not included. Rates subject to change. $5 reservation fee per site is non-refundable.

-Pin Oak RV Campground - 77 sites, 2 bathhouses, 50 amp electric, sewer and water hookups.
-Pin Oak R.V. campground is located on the shore of Pin Oak Lake and can accommodate RVs up to 80 feet in length.
+The Pin Oak campground has 77 sites, 2 bathhouses, 50 amp electric, sewer and water hookups.
+The campground is located on the shore of Pin Oak Lake and can accommodate RVs up to 80 feet in length.
 The RV camp also offers a swimming beach, playground, picnic shelter, camping cabins and boat dock.
-While this campground is open year round, some campsites close after December 1.
+While this campground is open year-round, some campsites close after December 1.

 Backcountry camping is allowed although a permit is required.
 There are four backcountry campsites and up to 35 people may camp at any one site.
 Pets on leashes are allowed, pack animals are not.

 Natchez Trace Wrangler Camp is located 2.2 miles south of I-40 on Hwy.
-114. The Bucksnort Wrangler Camp features 62 campsites with full hook-ups, one camping cabin, two bathhouses and a dump station.
+114. The Bucksnort Wrangler Camp features 62 campsites with electric and water, two bathhouses, and a dump station.
 All electrical hook-ups are 50 amps.
-Each site has a picnic table, ground grill, pedestal grill, lantern holder, water and hitching rail.
+Each site has a picnic table, ground grill, pedestal grill, lantern holder, water and posts to picket horses.
 There are 250 miles of riding trails in the park and forest.
-The campground is open year round.
 Campsites should be reserved online or by calling the park.
 Campers are requested to leave site clear of horse waste.
-No alcohol is allowed and pets must be kept on a leash.
-Quiet time is at 10 pm.
-While this campground is open year round, some campsites close after December 1.
+Pets must be kept on a leash.
+Quiet time is at 10:00 PM.
+While this campground is open year-round, some campsites close after December 1.

 In order to protect our forests and trees from invasive insects and diseases, Tennessee State Parks asks that ALL campfires be made with heat-treated wood or downed wood collected inside the park, near the campsite.
 Please refrain from bringing untreated wood into the park.